Amazon is laying off 16,000 employees as AI battle intensifies

 Amazon in late October announced it was cutting 14,000 corporate employees, following a directive from CEO Andy Jassy’s vision of operating like the world’s biggest startup.
 He wants the company to remain nimble so it can adapt and change quickly as AI upends the technology sector.

-She added, however, that Amazon will hire in areas in “strategic areas and functions that are critical to our future.”
+She added, however, that Amazon will hire strategically to ramp up in parts of the business that are critical to the company’s future.

-Amazon has over 350,000 corporate employees, according to a 2024 survey filed to the US Equal Employment Opportunity Commission, so the culmination of both cuts represent about 9% of the company’s overall office staff.
+Amazon is in stiff competition with Microsoft, Google, Meta, OpenAI and a host of other technology companies that are battling to ramp up computing power and large language models that they believe will power the economy of the future.
+That’s an expensive endeavor, but Jassy has said these layoffs are about efficiency rather than cost savings.

 Layoffs will begin Wednesday across the company.
 Most employees will be given 90 days to look for new roles internally, while people who aren’t rehired at Amazon will be given severance pay and additional benefits, the company said.